 9th April 2019

-However, an ever-growing number are opting to invest in PolyJet as their additive manufacturing weapon of choice – and for very good reason.
+However, an ever-growing number of businesses are opting to invest into the benefits of PolyJet printing as their additive manufacturing weapon of choice – and for very good reason.

 The technique works in a similar way to traditional inkjet printing, but instead of jetting drops of ink onto paper it jets layers of curable liquid photopolymer onto a build tray.